Branch-Bunch/Scalability-Workshop/README.md

 - Get data the way you want quickly, and efficiently
 - Do difficult operations off of the server, since the database is fast af

-Example: Getting the top 10 items sorted by a value
+Example: Getting the top 10 Anime betrayals from a database of Anime episodes

 Bad method: